Hello, world

 When we use require_relative

-and hello.rb
+and greeter.rb

 extension can be omitted).